 - 1 quart tomato juice

 - 1 (29-ounce) can tomato purée

 - 1 (15-ounce) can red kidney beans, drained

 - 1 medium-large onion, chopped (about 1 1/2 cups)

 - 1/4 cup chili powder (use less for milder chili)

 - 1 teaspoon ground cumin (use more for real flavor)

 - 1/2 teaspoon ground black pepper

 - 1/8 teaspoon cayenne pepper

-In a frying pan, brown the ground beef, and then drain off the fat.
-Put the beef and the remaining ingredients into a 6-quart pot.
+In a large skillet, brown the ground beef.
+Drain off the fat.
+Put the beef and the remaining ingredients in a 6-quart pot.
 Cover the pot and let the chili simmer for 1 to 1 1/2 hours, stirring every 15 minutes.
-You can also put this in the crock pot on low for 3 to 4 hours while the chili simmers.
+You can also cook this in a slow cooker on low for 3 to 4 hours.